dapplion/tree-states-review-guide/beacon_state.md

 ## Validator mutable

-- **:question:Q** Why do Validator fields become functions?
-  - A: Put the pubkey inside an Arc and the rest of fields in [`ValidatorMutable`](https://github.com/sigp/lighthouse/blob/6262be72199d0cf81a8701076b8434c9914e211a/consensus/types/src/validator.rs#L22-L25). *TODO* I guess to dedup memory now that there are many more states in memory?

-**TODO(review)** `Validator::could_be_eligible_for_activation_at` correctness and similar methods
+Before tree-states, the entire validators list is cloned.
+With tree-states we can clone only on write.
+Since pubkeys are immutable, we can de-duplicate them across validator record mutations.
+So `Arc` the pubkey and put the rest of mutable fields in [`ValidatorMutable`](https://github.com/sigp/lighthouse/blob/6262be72199d0cf81a8701076b8434c9914e211a/consensus/types/src/validator.rs#L22-L25).

 - **:question:Q** Where is `ExecutionPayloadHeaderRefMut` needed?
   - A: Type safe wrapper to set the new payload header to the state, on `process_execution_payload`